sampsyo/cs6120/content/blog/2025-12-19-musings-on-aliasing-in-rust.md

 ```

 ## Aliasing in Rust
-The optimizations and, in general, simpler reasoning about the correctness of code[^3] are motivations for Rust's strict aliasing rules.
-It's worth reviewing the big ideas of these rules (the precise rules are really complicated, see [The Rustnomicon](https://doc.rust-lang.org/nomicon/ownership.html) on ownership for more detail).
+These optimizations, and in general simpler reasoning about the correctness of code[^3], are motivations for Rust's strict aliasing rules.
+It's worth restating the big ideas of these rules (the precise rules are complicated and currently undecided upon, though a popular model is [stacked borrows](https://github.com/rust-lang/unsafe-code-guidelines/blob/5854f2adf2081edaeabd77d1241365a5f6b4332a/wip/stacked-borrows.md)).
 In addition to C-like pointers, Rust has *references*.
 These are values which identify a memory location, like pointers, but unlike pointers the compiler enforces rules about their use.
 There are two types, immutable or shared references, `&`, and mutable references `&mut`.
 The compiler makes sure shared references are never mutated and makes sure mutable references pointing to a location are never read or written to after another reference pointing to that same location is read or written to.
 The difference can be seen in the example below:
 ```rust
 // Shared references
 let x = 1;